Valamyrr/FFxivTTRPG/README.md

 ### Attributes from Items
 Making items (titles, consumables, any homebrew) have a list of attached bonuses.
 For example, an equipped title "Vigilant" could give +3 Viligance to a character and making it visible on the sheet (kind of "11 | 3" in two separate cells).

-### French translation
-Cocorico !
-Actually, any string is already translated from labels to English, so it should be easy to do so in any language.
-French has already been started.

 ### Sounds
 Adding a soundboard to the gamemaster's tools (starting quests/fates, level up, etc.)